ros-navigation/docs.nav2.org/docs/tuning/index.md

 Finally, Vector Pursuit is another good path tracking solution and just like RPP, is paired with a kinematically feasible planner.
 It is a bit more advanced than RPP in the sense it also takes path heading into account.
 Vector Pursuit can handle complex paths at high speeds, but it is still a simple geometric controller thus requiring low computation resources.

-#### NOTE
+!!! note

     These are simply the default and available plugins from the community.
 For a specific robot platform / company, you may also choose to use none of these and create your own.
 See the [Writing a New Controller Plugin](../plugin_tutorials/docs/writing_new_nav2controller_plugin.md#writing-new-nav2controller-plugin) tutorial for more details.
 If you’re willing to contribute this work back to the community, please file a ticket or contact a maintainer!
 They’d love to hear from you.

 ## Caching Obstacle Heuristic in Smac Planners